Successful Cities Thrive On Many Factors

 With this in mind, when a recession hits, business sections in newspapers are filled with stories about how much of a deal a business could swing from their host city, often with the threat that they would pull out and take their jobs with them.
 Other businesses needing to move shop around for the best tax deal they can find.

-For the city, the best deal during a recession involves or job guarantees for existing jobs.
+For the city, the best deal during a recession involves tax forgiveness in exchange for the promise of new jobs or job guarantees for existing jobs.
 Some businesses caught amazing breaks in those days and still do.
 Cities are not successful without good jobs.

 Last but not least: Customers